JeremyLoh/OverTheWire/README.md

 ### Level 1

-A webpage that displays the message `You can find the password for the next level on this page, but rightclicking has been blocked!`
+A webpage that displays the message `You can find the password for the next level on this page, but right clicking has been blocked!`

+### Level 2

+A webpage that displays the message: `There is nothing on this page`.

 ## Leviathan Wargame